joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 You'll notice we added another function: `_try`.
 This leads us to how our services will communicate with eachother.
 Up until now we've made heavy use of traditional `try/catch`.
 Because we've been running our "services" inside the same process, a `try/catch` works fine.
 But our microservices will now run in separate processes (or even machines), and the `gateway` service can't just `catch` an exception from the `storage` service in such an environment.

-To facilitate easy communication between services, we need a way to represent:
+To facilitate easy communication between services, we need a serializeable way to represent:
  - a successful call with a result value
  - a failed call with an error, describing the failure

 #### Enter Folktale
 We'll use a library called [Folktale](http://folktale.origamitower.com/) which contains lots of helpful stuff.
 In particular, [Result](http://folktale.origamitower.com/api/v2.0.0/en/folktale.result.html) is just what we wished for.
 It describes a successful or failed call and wraps the result, be it value or error.
 It is easily serializeable via `.toJSON()`/`fromJSON()`, so it works well across service boundaries.